• image

 After a thorough makeover, cleaning and some complementary and necessary additions, it was reinstalled in time for Advent 2020 and the lifting of the first Covid-19 lockdown.

 organ01 350As part of the restoration of the organ, the console was generously donated by Lady Janette Murray and Peter Murray in memory of Sir Brian Murray KCMG AO.
-New music desks were also a welcome addition to the choir area and were generously donated by Professor Phillip Hamilton RFD in memory of Dr Leon Anthony Fennessy.
+New music desks were also a welcome addition to the choir area.

 The removal of all carpet in the church and the laying of a marble floor in the aisles and sanctuary of the church has improved the acoustic sound to a great degree.